jeffmm/vimroam/README_zettel.md

 # Related packages

-The following packages may be useful in conjunction with Vimwiki and Vim-zettel:
+The following packages may be useful in conjunction with VimRoam and Vim-zettel:

 - [Notational FZF](https://github.com/alok/notational-fzf-vim) - fast searching
   notes with preview window.
 Similar functionality is now built in in